nucypher/taco-web/README.md

 ## 2. Build a Cohort

-Next, we'll parametrize a _Cohort_ to correspond to our risk preferences.
-Cohort objects delineate the group of independent nodes that will collectively provide access control service to a given data sharing flow. _Threshold_ and _Shares_ are two parameters used to construct a Cohort.
-For example, a `3-of-5` Cohort requires responses – the delivery of shares – from a minimum of 3 out of a total of 5 Cohort members in order to reconstruct the original plaintext data.
+Next, we will create a Cohort based on our risk preferences.
+A Cohort is a group of nodes that work together to control access to data.
+Threshold and Shares are two parameters used to create a Cohort.
+For example, a 3-of-5 Cohort needs at least 3 of the 5 members to provide shares in order to access the original data.

-We generate a Cohort object by:
+To create a Cohort, use the following code:

 ```javascript
 import { Cohort } from '@nucypher/nucypher-ts';